didfordwin/didfordwin.com/README.md

 - Fairness, especially to Ford and their family.
 The purpose of this site is to answer the questions Did Ford Win the 2018 Ontario CPC leadership elections, and if so did Ford win fairly?
 - Accessibility, we are committed to making an accessible website which means all information needs to be equally represented with or without JavaScript _and_ accessible to as many differently abled people as possible.
 - Content over Code.
 Meaning we are looking for fact based content.
 Some code contributions will be welcome, especially if they fix bugs, but primarily we need content.
-- Thoughfulness.
+- Thoughtfulness.
 This site's content aims to present as small a surface area as possible.
 We want to stick to concise information as to appeal to as many people as possible.

 This contributor guide will likely change as this project evolves, please check here for updates.